 1. Deploy to CMS4

-Deploys from T4 to CMS4 happen on the hour and half-hour.
+Deploys from T4 to CMS4 happen on the hour.
 Once a day during the early morning hours, the entire website will be deployed out of T4 to CMS4, to catch any assets that might have been missed in the routine changed assets deploys.

 By previewing your sites in T4 and on CMS4, you can potentially catch mistakes before they show up on the live server.